gruntwork-io/docs/docs/reference/modules/terraform-aws-messaging/sqs/sqs.md

   # delayed.
 An integer from 0 to 900 (15 minutes).
   delay_seconds = 0

+  # The time in seconds that the delivery of all messages in the dead letter queue
+  # will be delayed.
+An integer from 0 to 900 (15 minutes).
+The default value is set
+  # to the same value as `delay_seconds`
+  dlq_delay_seconds = null

+  # The number of seconds Amazon dead letter SQS retains a message.
+Integer
+  # representing seconds, from 60 (1 minute) to 1209600 (14 days).
+The default value
+  # is set to the same value as `message_retention_seconds`.
+  dlq_message_retention_seconds = null

+  # The time for which a ReceiveMessage call will wait for a dead letter queue
+  # message to arrive (long polling) before returning.
+An integer from 0 to 20
+  # (seconds).
+Setting this to 0 means the call will return immediately.
+The default
+  # value is set to the same value as `receive_wait_time_seconds`
+  dlq_receive_wait_time_seconds = null

+  # The visibility timeout for the dead letter queue.
+An integer from 0 to 43200 (12
+  # hours).
+The default value is set to the same value as
+  # `visibility_timeout_seconds`
+  dlq_visibility_timeout_seconds = null

   # Set to true to make this a FIFO queue.
   fifo_queue = false